Afraaz-1312/Smart-Urban-Banglore/README.md

 # ⚡ Smart Urban Energy Efficiency System

 ## 📌 About
-A data-driven decision support system to detect and analyze abnormal usage patterns in electricity and water consumption across Bangalore urban zones using Machine Learning.
+A data driven decision support system to detect and analyze abnormal usage patterns in electricity and water consumption across Bangalore urban zones using Machine Learning.